vbachele/Inception/README.md

 ## How to set up NGINX (our web server)
 - [Video tutorial](<http://nginx.org/en/docs/beginners_guide.html>)
 Nginx is a webserver which stores hmtl, js, images files and use http request to display a website.
-Nginx conf documents will be used for config our server and the right proxy connexion.
+Nginx conf documents will be used to config our server and the right proxy connexion.

 ## configure .conf file on nginx
 ### useful nginx links